 Goes really well with easy homemade vegan burgers too – unless you’re more one for a spicy sauce on your burger.

 Put the cashew sauce into a bowl and place the fridge and leave to chill and thicken.
 If you’re short on time, put it into the freezer for 15 minutes.

-Cashew Sauce Variations
+Vegan Cashew Sauce Recipe Variations

 Vegan Sour Cream

 For a vegan sour cream substitute, just add higher levels of apple cider vinegar and lemon juice to your basic cashew sauce.
-Make sure to soak the cashews first and blend really well to get a perfecly smooth texture.
+Make sure to soak the cashews first and blend really well to get a perfectly smooth texture.